Macedonian Ruins

 Do not make idols or set up an image or a sacred stone for yourselves, and do not place a carved stone in your land to bow down before it.
 I am the LORD your God.
 Leviticus.
 26:1

 Does God’s abhorrence of idolatry include the act of making ourselves subservient to a thing we created?
-Secular government is an entity that we created.
-We have come to expect it to care of us from cradle to grave.
-As an entity of our creation it differs from the governing authorities that Jesus selects and establishes over the people he has call, out of the world, to assemble as his kingdom.
+A secular government is an entity that we created.
+We have come to expect it to take care of us from cradle to grave.
+As an entity of our creation, it differs from the governing authorities that Jesus selects and establishes over the people he has called out of the world to assemble as his kingdom.

 Scriptural Congruency